 Question: Did Eridu have its beginnings when Adam and Eve went to live there or was it already up and running?

-Answer: Steve Watson from Bond University says that,
+Answer: Steve Watson from Bond University says about Eridu,

 The pottery artefacts go back to about 5000 BC and what Steve says is true, there are some sophisticated patterns on the plates and jars etc.

-So if Eridu is where Adam and Eve went to live after they left the garden, (and it looks probable that it was), Eridu would already have been up and running as a viable city.
+So if Eridu is where Adam and Eve went to live after their employment in the garden of Eden had been terminated, (and it looks probable that it was), Eridu would already have been up and running as a viable city.